-Item Length: 2 Allowable Values: 00, 01, 82, 85-88, 99 NAACCR Item #1410 FORDS 2016 pg.
-302-303
+Item Length: 2 Allowable Values: 00, 01, 82, 85-88, 99 NAACCR Item #1410 STORE 2018 pg.
+367-368

-Records the type of immunotherapy administered as first course treatment at this and all other facilities.
+Immunotherapy is cancer therapy that achieves its antitumor effect by altering the immune system or changing the host's response to the tumor cells.
+This data item records the type of immunotherapy administered as first course treatment at this and all other facilities.
 If immunotherapy was not administered, then this item records the reason it was not administered to the patient.